cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

   "PRED2", "PRED3", and "PRED4" traits.
 - `contextual_skill` The skill is abstract, it depends on context (an indirect item to which it's applied).
 Neither player nor NPCs can possess it.
+- `unaffected_by_focus` Exercising this skill does not drain focus, and conversely focus does not affect how fast this skill levels up (positively OR negatively).
+- `weapon_skill` Used by NPCs to decide what class of weapon they should generate with.

 ## Techniques